A night at an airport hotel with my daughter. A window into into the sad, irreconcilable, sometimes hopeful soul of America

 And that was when Atomic Christian earned his nickname.
 Up until that moment, I was willing to ignore the t-shirt.
 None of us should be judged with finality for our t-shirts, or bumper stickers, or Facebook posts.
 They are, after all, only small performances, not the full measure of us.
 But the sidewalk evangelizing pushed me over the edge.
 I am inundated daily with sales pitches, advertising, spam, and robocalls, so much so that my mental environment is a sludgy sea of sly predation, mental midgetry, and false, bloated claims for my attention.
 His plea for my salvation was no less irritating than a spam ad for dick pills or a robocall asking me if I want to refinance my home.

 I kept my cool.
-I replied truthfully, I “believe in God,” but then I let this generic profession of faith just hang out there.
+I replied truthfully, I “believe in God,” but then I let my profession of faith just hang out there.
 No Jesus.
 No Holy Spirit, No Good News.
 Just Yahweh in a plain brown wrapper, the same god worshipped by the Methodists, and the Catholics, and the Reform Jews, and the Episcopalians, with their female priests and their rainbow flags.